 Are underwire bras uncomfortable for larger breasted women?"

 No, they shouldn’t be.
 If you are larger chested and find that underwire options pinch, or are generally uncomfortable to wear, this is a definite indication that you need a better fitting bra.
-The underwire’s purpose is to aid in support, so any discomfort is likely a result of an ill-fitting bra and NOT due to the underwire.
+The underwire’s purpose is to aid in support, so any back pain or discomfort is likely a result of an ill-fitting bra and NOT due to the underwire.

 I've heard that underwire will set off metal detectors in airport security.
 Is this true?